bettercallzaal/NEXUSV5.6/README.md

 ## Latest Updates

+**[July 5, 2025]** Enhanced the mobile-optimized link list component with improved view modes and spacing:

+- Set compact view as the default display mode for better mobile experience
+- Improved spacing and layout consistency across grid, list, and compact views
+- Enhanced grid view with increased item height (280px on mobile, 240px on desktop) and better padding
+- Improved list view with proper borders, rounded corners, and hover effects
+- Optimized compact view with efficient spacing and clear visual hierarchy
+- Fixed TypeScript issues and improved component structure

 **[June 29, 2025]** Implemented multi-chain token balance checking for $ZAO (Optimism) and $LOANZ (Base) tokens with a clean, modular UI.
 The implementation includes:

 - Modular `WalletConnector` and `TokenChecker` components